FutureMarkRwanda/BA_Notes/Networking/HSRP_Notes.md

 - Preemption allows a higher-priority router to reclaim the active role.
 - Authentication (e.g., MD5) secures HSRP communication.

-Scenario: A company uses HSRP to ensure PCs on a LAN (10.0.0.0/24) maintain connectivity to other networks via a virtual gateway, even if one router fails.
+A company uses HSRP to ensure PCs on a LAN (10.0.0.0/24) maintain connectivity to other networks via a virtual gateway, even if one router fails.

 ---